JoshuaScheuplein/DAX/README.md

 ![DAX_Preprocessing](figures/DAX_Preprocessing_Figure.png)

 ## License
-DAX code is released under the Apache License 2.0.
+This repository is released under the Apache License 2.0.
 See [LICENSE](LICENSE) for additional details.

 ## Citation
 tbd.